 The impactor pays model is unjust, as it forces irrigators to pay for public goods that are enjoyed by the community.
-Water in NSW is managed for multiple purposes, including the health of the environment and wellbeing of communities, but it is licence holders who are expected to pay the majority of this cost.
+Water in NSW is managed for multiple purposes, including the health of the environment and wellbeing of communities, but it is me as a licence holders who are expected to pay the majority of this cost.